 Itchy scalps can be frustrating and uncomfortable to deal with.
 There are many symptoms and causes of itchy scalp out guide covers, and tips on how to take care of your scalp.
 Find out how to treat an itchy scalp and how to prevent it from happening.

-7 Causes of Itchy Scalp and How to Remedy at Home
+- 7 Causes of Itchy Scalp

-Just one square centimeter of our scalp can be inhabited by up to one billion microorganisms including bacteria, fungi and viruses, making the microbiome complex.
-The scalp’s microbiome can be affected by an individual’s unique pH, temperature, moisture, and sebum content.
+Just one square centimeter of our scalp can be inhabited by up to one billion microorganisms, including bacteria, fungi, and viruses, making the microbiome complex.
+An individual’s unique pH, temperature, moisture, and sebum content can affect the scalp's microbiome.
 External factors such as the environment, lifestyle, and cosmetic use may also contribute.
-That’s why you should use scalp-specific products to keep the microbiome balanced.
+That’s why you should use scalp-specific product recipes to keep the microbiome balanced.

 Scalp pruritus is the medical term for “itchy scalp” and can be challenging to diagnose because sometimes there is no visible evidence of irritation on the scalp.
 “Pruritus,” also known as itch, is an unpleasant sensation that evokes a desire to scratch.
 One study found that it is a common condition, with 25% of participants reporting an itchy scalp.

 An itchy scalp is a symptom in itself of underlying conditions such as seborrheic dermatitis, dandruff, contact dermatitis, scalp psoriasis, and more.
 Scalp itch can be accompanied by redness, lesions, or flakes on the scalp, or there could be no visible signs of irritation.

 Itchiness can also become worse with touching the scalp or hair.
 Factors in the skin such as histamine, sensory receptors, and nerve fibers contribute to itchiness at the scalp.